ansible-community/ansible-vault/role_variables.md

 ## `vault_use_config_path`

 - Use `"{{ vault_config_path }}"` to configure vault instead of `"{{ vault_main_config }}"`
-- Derived from the effective seal type: `true` for every auto-unseal seal and `false` for Shamir.
+- Derived from the legacy seal variables: `true` for every auto-unseal seal and `false` for Shamir.
-- Default value: `false` when `vault_seal_type: auto` and no legacy seal flag is enabled.
+- Default value: `false` when no legacy seal flag is enabled.

 ## `vault_plugin_path`